aissam-ahbar/Angular-Project-Structure/angular-app/README.md

 ## tsconfig.json

 The base TypeScript configuration for projects in the workspace.
 All other configuration files inherit from this base file.
 For more information, see the Configuration inheritance with extends section of the TypeScript documentation.

+## src/

+Source files for the root-level application project.